Winston-Lin/dziganto.github.io/_posts/2018-1-10-Model-Tuning-Train-Test-Split.md

 day_wed         1.00
 ```

 Some of the variables have relatively high variance, like *DMC* and *DC*, whereas others are constrained between 0 and 1, like day of week.
-Linear Regression can adjust with the magnitude of its coefficients, but it's really good practice to normalize or standardize first, especially when we use regularization or Gradient Descent.
+Linear regression can adjust to this variance with the magnitude of its coefficients, but it's really good practice to normalize or standardize first.
+If you leverage *regularization* or *Gradient Descent*, you must normalize/standardize.
 We won't normalize/standardize here.
 You'll understand why shortly.

 For now let's pretend we're in good shape.
-Let's model.
+On to the modeling.

 #### Fit Model
 ```